Tōkai Television Broadcasting

 JOFX-DTV (channel 1), branded as is a Japanese television station serving as an affiliate of the Fuji News Network and the Fuji Network System for the Chūbu region.
 Owned and operated by its headquarters and studios are located at the Tokai Hoso Kaikan buildings in the Higashi-ku ward of Nagoya, Aichi Prefecture.

-Offices

-The Headquarters are located at 14-27, Higashi-Sakura Itchome, Naka-ku, Nagoya, Aichi Prefecture, Japan.
-Branch offices exist in Tokyo at Hibiya Chunichi Building, 1–4, Uchisaiwaicho Nichome, Chiyoda, Tokyo and Osaka at Breeze Tower, 4–9, Umeda Nichome, Kita-ku, Osaka, Osaka Prefecture.

 History

 1957–1964: Founding and early broadcasts

 In 1957, seven companies applying for the third television broadcasting license in the Tokai region made a bid: Tokai Broadcasting, Tokai TV, Tokai Radio, Kinki Tokai Broadcasting, Nippon Color TV, Nagoya Broadcasting and Nippon Television.
 Tokai Broadcasting, Tokai TV, Tokai Radio, and Kinki Tokai Broadcasting merged to form New Tokai Television and obtained a broadcasting license on October 22, 1957.

 It was anticipated that New Tokai TV would broadcast on channel 1 in the Tokai region, although there were voices in the postal office who believed that channel 1 should be used by CBC, as it was historically the first station to broadcast.
 However, CBC was willing to continue to use channel 5, as its frequency was widely known, and the number was located in the center of the TV channel switching dial at that time.
 Therefore, Tokai TV used channel 1.

 On December 1 of the same year, New Tokai TV set up an office in the New Nagoya Building, and began preparations for broadcasting.
 On January 20, 1958, the headquarters were established in Higashishincho, Higashi-ku, Nagoya City, and on February 17 the name was changed to Tokai Television, referred to in short as THK.

 On December 18, Tokai TV began airing test signals, and began trial broadcasting on December 21.
 At 11:15 on December 25, Tokai TV officially started broadcasting, becoming the 17th private TV station in Japan.
 At the beginning of the broadcast, Tokai TV and Kansai TV established a network relationship.
 In 1959, with the launch of Fuji TV, Tokai TV joined the network with Fuji TV as the flagship station, but also broadcast some programs from both Nippon TV and NET TV.
 In 1961, THK abolished the off-air period in the afternoon and broadcast continuously from morning to evening.
 With the launch of Nagoya TV in 1962, Tokai TV stopped broadcasting programs from Nippon TV and NET TV, and became a member of the Fuji TV network.
 In 1964, Tokai TV broadcast a color program for the first time (the British series Stingray), which was being networked by Fuji TV.
 Four years later, self-produced programs were produced in color, the first being Kazuo Hasegawa's Masterpiece Series.